 Sprinkler technology has come a long way in a a short space of time.
-The cost of including home part of major renovations is probably a lot cheaper than you think.
+The cost of including home sprinklers into a new house or adding them as part of major renovations is probably a lot cheaper than you think.